jongs/jongs.github.io/_posts/2025-02-09-symbolrich.md

  \
 For example, take a simple greeting: we meet someone on the street, and we say hi and smile, or we shake hands, or bow, or give three kisses, depending on the culture and circumstances.
 If, in this context, you decide to do something else, say, a jump with a dance, to self-express and mold the interaction for you, where does that leave the other person?
 And that encounter and  their relationship?
 If they don't share agreement on the ritual of greeting each other, and the symbol of trust, affection, respect exchanged in it, there is no actual place for them to meet, here and now, to say hello to each other in shared meaning and sentiment.

 A greeting is a simple gesture, but you can quickly extrapolate this to friendships, romantic relationships, workplaces, religious groups, academic institutions and politics.
-If we don't have common symbols, we can find common ground.
+If we don't have common symbols, we won't find common ground.

 When everyone runs around on their own internal symbols, a lot of things become unattainable or unstable: romance becomes less about sharing and more about self-disclosures, friendships turn into activity groups, academic institutions, instead of forming individuals are staging for performances of individualism, and politics, instead of the art of compromise around common symbols, becomes a battlefield of a growing list of ever-growing private symbols.